 One of the big news items this week in the world of veganism has been the decision of Roger Whiteside, the chief executive of Greggs, the High Street baker chain, to go vegan.
 Greggs, well-known for its meat-based pastry treats, famously introduced the vegan sausage roll earlier this year, which proved a huge marketing success.
 They are now looking to produce meat-free versions of some of their other treats, and have already introduced the vegan wrap and vegan mince pie.

 So how much did these new vegan products influence Roger to step into the exciting world of veganism.
 Well, not much by all accounts, although his decision is sure to see more vegan products in the Greggs range.
-No, his decision was health-based, having watched a Netflix documentary called The Game Changers, which highlighted the benefits in terms of health and performance in athletes who have turned vegan.
+No, his decision was based on having watched a Netflix documentary called The Game Changers, which highlighted the personal experiences of athletes who have turned vegan.

 This lead me to wonder about the myriad of reasons why people decide to adopt the vegan lifestyle, as it is estimated that there are up to 700,000 vegans in the UK alone, and last year more vegan products were launched than in any other country after demand for meat-free food grew by almost 1000%.